PatoFlamejanteTV/undertale/BUILD.md

 ## Building with GameMaker: Studio 1.4

 1. Launch GameMaker: Studio 1.4.
-2. Click on the "Import" tab or "Open" button.
+2. Click on the "Open" button.
 3. Navigate to the root directory of this repository.
 4. Select the `projectA.project.gmx` file.
 5. Once opened, you can run the game by pressing the green "Play" button (or F5).